jewettaij/moltemplate/README.md

 ### Documentation

-The best way to learn how to use moltemplate is to find an example which is similar to the system that you wish to simulate.
+The best way to learn how to use moltemplate is to find an example which is similar to the system that you wish to simulate and modify it.
-In addition to the examples listed above, there are several introductory examples [here](http://moltemplate.org/visual_examples.html).
+Some of the moltemplate examples are also demonstrated (with pictures) [here](http://moltemplate.org/visual_examples.html).

 All moltemplate users should probably read chapter 4 of the